CAPACITORS

 A potted rectangular block with the two leads typically coming out of the same side (radial).
 Typical colors are yellow, blue, or white.

-A rounded, red case that has been coasted in a epoxy lacquer, with the leads typically coming out of the same side.
+This is a placeholder for the reference: red-radial-film-capacitor-photo-ecq-p1h822gz3-digikey shows a film capacitor that has a rounded, red case that’s been coasted in a epoxy lacquer, with the leads coming out of the same side.

 Metallized Polyester Film Capacitors